Recon-Fuzz/recon-docs/src/writing_invariant_tests/example_project.md

 ![Target Function For Points](../images/sample_project/points_targets.png)

-For this case you can just copy the `points_deposit` handler into your `TargetFunctions.sol` contract.
-When working on a larger project however you can use the _Download All Files_ button to add these directly into your project.
+In this case you can just copy the `points_deposit` handler into your `TargetFunctions.sol` contract.
+When working on a larger project however, you can use the _Download All Files_ button to add multiple handlers directly into your project at once.

 Make sure to add the `updateGhosts` and `asActor` modifiers to the `points_deposit` function if they are not present:
 - `updateGhosts` - will update all ghost variables before and after the call to the function